 If you are a sponsorship seeker, and your sponsor is in the ego-driven camp, you’re probably best served to do some gentle education.
 Work with them to develop a great leverage plan.
 Work with them to integrate the sponsorship across all or most of their other marketing activities.
 Work with them to do leverage activities that are so creative, they are themselves newsworthy.
 If they aren’t open to any of this, and continue to focus on visibility, go ahead and keep taking their money and do your best to get them what they want.
 But be prepared, because the penny will drop eventually, and you could be categorised as the organisation that took their money and delivered nothing but visibility.
 Unfair, I know, but it happens all the time.

-If you’re a sponsor, and you’re still hooked on this visibility thing, please do us all a favour and join us in 2011.
+If you’re a sponsor, and you’re still hooked on this visibility thing, please do us all a favour and raise your game.
 Use the marketing scope afforded you, as the pre-eminent sponsor, to do amazing things for your target markets, for the fans, for your staff.
 Don’t sit back and hope naming rights works for you, work naming rights so it achieves your specific objectives – changing people’s perceptions and behaviours – with your specific target markets.

 Need more assistance?